How to untangle headphone wires – 10 easy ways

 Get wireless/Bluetooth headphones (bonus)

-The final solution (and best option if you have the budget) is to buy a pair of wireless/Bluetooth headphones.
+The final solution (and the best option if you have the budget) is to buy a pair of wireless/Bluetooth headphones.
 Make sure you pick a high-quality headphone brand.
-This will eliminate the problem of tangled wires, and you won’t have to worry about them at all!
+This will eliminate the problem of tangled wires, and you won’t have to worry about them!

 how to untangle headphone wires - wireless

-Just make sure your phone has Bluetooth capabilities, and you’re good to go.
+Just ensure your phone has Bluetooth capabilities, and you’re ready.
 Wireless headphones usually cost around $50+, but they’re an excellent investment if you have many cords lying around.

 There you have it – How to untangle headphone wires